-It has been one of the biggest events in the Hudson Valley year after year since 1841, and the Dutchess County Fair is back for another go-around later this summer!
+It has been one of the biggest events in the Hudson Valley year after year since 1841, and the Dutchess County Fair is back for its 180th go-around later this summer!

-The Dutchess County Fair has been a highlight of the summer season for more than 170 years.
+The Dutchess County Fair has been a highlight of the summer season for generations.
 It offers something for everyone and creates memorable moments that will be cherished for a lifetime.

 Whether you come for a day, plan a weekend getaway or stay for the duration of the Fair, there’s plenty to see and do.
 The list of vendors and attractions includes agriculture, horticulture, arts and crafts, antiques, craft food and beverages, rides, live music and so much more!